jtuller/S.C.O.P.E/README.md

 ## Welcome

-I am a discord bot made by Grand Moff & Percy of Visual Utopia!
+I am a discord bot made & maintained by Grand Moff & Percy of Visual Utopia!
 My name is S.C.O.P.E. or _Specific Calculation Of Power from EiTS_

 A list of my commands: